UdayKalyanN/UdayKalyanN/README.md

 ## 🚀 **Career Profile**
 - **2 years of experience** in Information Technology, working as an **MS SQL Server Database Developer** with a **Programmer Analyst** role at Cognizant.
-- Proficient in Java, J2EE, Servlets, and JSP for backend development.
-- Experienced in front-end technologies such as ReactJS, HTML5, CSS, and JavaScript.
 - Skilled in designing and developing RESTful microservices using Spring Boot and Spring Cloud.
 - Familiar with Object-Oriented Design (OOD) principles and design patterns.
 - Competent in unit testing with JUnit 5 and documentation of code and procedures.